What Does Liquidation Mean?

 Members Voluntary Liquidation

-A Members Voluntary Liquidation is also called a solvent liquidation and because there are usually no creditors remaining the members are in charge and decide which Insolvency Practitioner is appointed as Liquidator of the Company.
+A Members Voluntary Liquidation is also called a solvent liquidation and because there are usually no outstanding creditors.
+Accordingly the members are in charge and decide which Insolvency Practitioner is appointed as Liquidator of the Company.

 The Liquidator will usually liquidate the assets of the business and then distribute those assets to the shareholders.
 This can be done by either selling the assets and distributing the funds to the shareholders, or by transferring the assets direct to the shareholders, which is often called a distribution in specie.

-There are often significant tax advantages to placing a company into Members Voluntary Liquidation,.and further information in that regard can be found by following the link.
+There are often significant tax advantages to placing a company into Members Voluntary Liquidation, particularly if Entrepreneurs Relief, or Business Asset Disposal Relief is available to the shareholders.
+This can often reduce the tax payable to 10%.
+Further information in that regard can be found by following the links.
 Our page on Members Voluntary Liquidation will also provide further information on the rules and procedures.

 Would you like us to give you a call?